 What are proteins?

 Proteins are organic compounds made from 20 amino acids.
-There are 12 of which are created within our body whilst the other 8 are obtained from your diet.
+There are 12 amino acids that are created within your body whilst the other 8 are obtained from your diet.

 How much energy do proteins provide?